 The School of Aquatic and Fishery Sciences (SAFS) is housed in several buildings on the University of Washington campus.
 Laboratories provide facilities for a wide range of studies.
 Each research laboratory contains specialized apparatus and support equipment for conducting experiments.
 An extensive collection of fishery records from the Pacific Northwest and Alaska is available, and SAFS also maintains a library of computer programs for processing fisheries data.
 In addition, the School maintains various facilities off-campus, including field research stations in Washington State and Alaska.

 The School maintains six field stations in the Bristol Bay region of Alaska.
 Two field camps are located at Lake Iliamna (Iliamna, Porcupine Island), one at Chignik Lake, and three on the Wood River Lakes (Aleknagik, Nerka, Kulik).
-Each field station features cabins, boats, laboratory space and equipment to support research activities.
-The stations are occupied primarily during summer months in support of various types of studies on salmon.
-See the Alaska Salmon Program for further information (additional information for each of the three major sites may be obtained at the UW Office of Research Field Stations site.
+Each field station features cabins, boats, laboratory space, and equipment to support research activities.
+The stations are occupied primarily during summer months for various types of studies on salmon and their ecosystems.
+See the Alaska Salmon Program for further information.

 Special Collections & Resources

 University of Washington Fish Collection